History of the US Family Health Plan

 The US Family Health Plan is proud of its heritage, its long history of service to the military, and its continued commitment to medical excellence.

 Congress passed the Omnibus Reconciliation Act.
-This act closed all but seven Public Health Service Hospitals.
-These hospitals were designated as Uniform Services Treatment Facilities (USTFs).
+This act transferred ten Public Health Service Hospitals to non-profit corporations and were designated as Uniform Services Treatment Facilities (USTFs).
 They continued to serve military beneficiaries under a special program called the Uniformed Services Treatment Plan.

 1982—Department of Defense (DoD) assumes responsibility

-The DoD took over responsibility for the Uniformed Services Treatment Plan.
+The DoD took over responsibility for operations and oversight of the Uniformed Services Treatment Facilities.

 1993—Uniformed Services Family Health Plan is born